enadzan/demos/DemoCookieAuth/README.md

 ### 3. Read "AccountController.cs"

 Now read the account controller in [AccountController.cs](DemoCookieAuth/Controllers/AccountController.cs).
 Also, note the comments.
+Try commenting out one of the roles [in the part where roles are added to claims](DemoCookieAuth/Controllers/AccountController.cs#L71), and see what you get on "Test Auth" page.

 ### 4. Finally take a look at the "CustomCookieAuthenticationEvents.cs"